 Prospect Hill Cemetery is open every day and welcomes respectful visitors.
 Public tours are offered periodically.
 A past tour featured family members recounting stories about their ancestors who are buried here.

-Each Memorial Day, the Towson Post of the American Legion and local scout troops mark the graves of over 425 veterans buried at Prospect Hill with flags.
+Each Memorial Day, the Towson Post 22 of the American Legion and local scout troops place American flags on the graves of over 425 veterans buried at Prospect Hill.
 Several Boy Scouts have conducted their Eagle Scout projects at Prospect Hill, working to preserve the beauty of the property.

-We invite you to join in our effort to preserve this place of history, reverence and respect, and we welcome your inquiries concerning cremation and burial lots for you and your family.
+We invite you to join in our effort to preserve this place of history, reverence and respect, and we welcome your inquiries concerning cremation and traditional ground burial lots for you and your family.

 The articles of incorporation of the current cemetery corporation ensure that Prospect Hill in Towson will always remain a non-profit cemetery.
 In addition, designation of the cemetery as a Baltimore County Historical Site reinforces the intent of the board of directors that Prospect Hill will remain hallowed ground as the final resting place of our community’s past and future generations.

-Prospect Hill holds people from all walks of life:
+At Prospect Hill, you will find the graves of people from all walks of life

-Veterans of every war from the American Revolutionary War through Vietnam
+- Veterans of every war from American Revolutionary War through Grenada